junxit/us-congress-bills-115/metadata.md

 - 2018-11-29 — Mr. Comer moved to suspend the rules and pass the bill.
 - 2018-11-29 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H9717)
 - 2018-11-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H9717)
+- 2018-12-03 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.